oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 As a further convenience feature, if all of the requirement assignments are mapped to the same target requirement(s) is possible to drop the grammar using the count.
-This syntax states that all `service` requirements of the substituted node are mapped to two corresponding `service` requirements of the `software` node in the substituting template.
+This syntax states that all `service` requirements of the substituted node are mapped to the corresponding `service` requirements of the `software` node in the substituting template.
 ```yaml
 tosca_definitions_version: tosca_2_0
 imports:
   - types.yaml
 capability_types: